dsshim0125/SwinDepth/README.md

 Unfortunately, the code above cannot produce same weights shown in the paper as we cannot provide encoder weights pre-trained on ImageNet-1k due to the memory limitation in submitting supplementary materials :(.

-We'll provide ImageNet-1k pre-trained weights and publically open the source code after final submission.
+We'll provide ImageNet-1k pre-trained encoder weights and also publically open the source code after final submission.

 ## Evaluation